 What is a Sore Throat?

 A sore throat is characterized by pain, irritation, or scratchiness of the throat.
 This often worsens when you swallow and can obstruct your daily life.
-Pharyngitis is the most common cause of sore throats, but they also are common when you have a cold or the flu.
-Some bacterial infections and strep throat can be causes of this too.
+Pharyngitis is the cause of most sore throats, but they are also common when you have a common cold or the flu.
+A viral or bacterial infection and strep throat can be the cause of this too.
+Avoiding germs as much as possible and practicing good hygiene are the best ways to prevent sore throats.

 Symptoms of a Sore Throat

-If your sore throat is caused by a virus or is the result of the cold or flu, then you do not require any medical treatment.
-Over-the-counter medications can help to relieve symptoms.
-If your sore throat is the result of a bacterial infection, then you should seek medical treatment.
+A sore throat caused by a virus or as the result of the cold or flu does not require any medical treatment.
+Over-the-counter cough medications and throat lozenges can help to relieve symptoms.
+If your sore throat is the result of bacterial infections, then you should seek medical treatment.
 To get checked by a professional come into WellCare Urgent Care Center.

 Strep Throat